-DCP's tax treatment will depend on DCP's status as a partnership for federal income tax purposes, as well as DCP being subject to minimal entity-level taxation by individual states.
+DCP's tax treatment will depend on DCP's status as a partnership for federal income tax purposes, as well as DCP being subject to minimal entitylevel taxation by individual states.
 If the Internal Revenue Service, or IRS, were to treat DCP as a corporation or DCP becomes subject to a material amount of entity-level taxation for state purposes, it would substantially reduce the amount of cash available for payment of principal and interest on the notes.

 If DCP were treated as a corporation for federal income tax purposes, DCP would pay federal income tax on its taxable income at the corporate tax rate, which is currently a maximum of 35% and would likely pay state income tax at varying rates.
-Treatment of DCP as a corporation would cause a material reduction in the anticipated cash flow, which could materially and adversely affect our ability to make payments on the notes.
+Treatment of DCP as a corporation for federal tax purposes would result in a material reduction in the anticipated cash flow, which could materially and adversely affect our ability to make payments on the notes.

-Current law may change so as to cause DCP to be treated as a corporation for federal income tax purposes or otherwise subject DCP to entity-level taxation.
-At the federal level, members of Congress considered and the President's Administration recently has proposed substantive changes to the tax laws that would affect the tax treatment of publicly traded partnerships.
-We are unable to predict whether any of these changes or other proposals will ultimately be enacted.
-Moreover, any such modifications to federal income tax laws and interpretations thereof may or may not be applied retroactively.
-Any such legislative changes could negatively impact the amount of cash we have to make payments on the notes.
-In addition, because of widespread state budget deficits and other reasons, several states are evaluating ways to subject partnerships to entity-level taxation through the imposition of state income, franchise and other forms of taxation.
-For example, we are required to pay the state of Texas margin tax that is assessed at 1% of taxable margin apportioned to Texas.
-If any state were to impose an additional tax on DCP, the cash we have available to make payments on the notes could be materially reduced.
+The present federal income tax treatment of publicly traded partnerships, including DCP, may be modified by administrative, legislative or judicial interpretation at any time.
+Any modification to the federal income tax laws and interpretations thereof may or may not be applied retroactively.
+Moreover, any such modification could make it more difficult or impossible for DCP to meet the exception which allows publicly traded partnerships that generate qualifying income to be treated as partnerships (rather than corporations) for U.S. federal income tax purposes, affect or cause DCP to change its business activities.
+For example, members of the U.S. Congress considered, and the President's Administration has proposed, substantive changes to the existing U.S. federal income tax laws that would affect the tax treatment of certain publicly traded partnerships.
+DCP is unable to predict whether any of these changes, or other proposals, will ultimately be enacted.
+Any such change could negatively impact the amount of cash DCP has to make payments on the notes.

+Because of widespread state budget deficits and other reasons, several states are evaluating ways to subject partnerships to entity-level taxation through the imposition of state income, franchise and other forms of taxation.
+For example, DCP is required to pay the State of Texas a margin tax that is generally assessed at 1% (but at a temporary rate of 0.975% for 2014) of taxable margin apportioned to Texas.
+Imposition of such a tax on DCP by any other state will reduce the cash available for distribution to a unitholder.